Virtual Triggers

 Modes

-Change: Trigger when a external value changes
+Change: Trigger when an external value changes

 Analog: Simulate a fader move